 But I think two things are going to happen.

-And they're going to awaken this country when people see the damage that they're going to inflict policy-wise.
+Number one, the left is going to overreach dramatically, and they are going to awaken this country when people see the damage that they're going to inflict policy-wise.

-I think that's that's number one.
+I think that's number one.

 I think number two, you can predict with certainty is that things, when they implement their plans, nothing that they're going to implement is going to work.